-If you are diligent about how you go about executing scheduled calls, there should be a near 0% chance that you will not be reimbursed for your gas costs.
-See the section on executing calls for more information on how to protect yourself.
+If you are diligent about how you go about executing scheduled calls then executing scheduled calls is guaranteed to be profitable.
+See the section on executing calls for more information.

 Account Managment

 The scheduler pays system requires that payment for scheduled calls be provided prior to the execution of the call, so that the sender of the executing transaction can immediately be reimbursed for the gas costs.